 Supportive Living Program

-The residential housing programs at Chicago House include the Supportive Living Program, established in 1987, which provides a 24-hour staffed, 16-bedroom residential facility for adults.
+The residential housing programs at Chicago House include the Supportive Living Program, established in 1987 16-bedroom supported living facility for adults.
 It is often a first step for individuals who come to us directly from the streets or shelters.
+To view our 2016 Supportive Living Program dashboard of outcomes and successes, please click: SLP Dashboard fy2013-2015 SLP Program Dashboard FY17

 Family Support Program